Background

 And you don't have this with normal and healthy people.

-On the one hand, it is precisely this, the fact that you have to be on your toes, you walk on eggshells, it's precisely this that heightens, amplifies, emphasizes the experience.
-The experience is like nothing else.
-It's like being 10 times more alive than normal.
-Everything falls into sharp relief.
+On the one hand, it is precisely this, the fact that you have to be on your toes, you walk on actions, it's precisely this that heightens, amplifies, emphasizes the experience.

 You know, when you're in an accident or when you suddenly get sick and taken to a hospital, everything falls into sharp relief.
 When there's a global calamity, like assassination of JFK or 9-11, you remember every moment and every second.
 You remember erroneously, by the way, but it doesn't matter.
 The memory is imprinted.

-The narcissist heightens, heightens your experience, colors it, brings you into a permanent, excitatory state.
+The narcissist heightens your experience, colors it, brings you into a permanent, excitatory state.
 You can't relax on the one hand, but on the other hand, you feel more alive than ever.

 And the reason the narcissist does this is because he's an agent of chaos.
 And he's an agent of chaos because he forces you to think.

 This is the book Escapism by Yifutuan.
-Yifutuan.
-Y-I-F-U-T-U-A-N. He was a cultural geographer.
+He was a cultural geographer.
 This is an excellent book called Escapism.
+And I would like to read to you an extended excerpt from the book about chaos and order.

 Remember, the narcissist forces you to think, where healthy and normal people do not.